SHANbic/fullstack-app-test/README.md

 # test-fullstack-app
 This app is about asking for a specific device and display its stock.
-Those datas will be shown in a chart where x-axis are a month-based timeline and y-axis is the amount of units in stock.
+Those datas will be shown in a chart where x-axis is a month-based timeline and y-axis is the amount of units in stock.
 A table will also be shown as a quick easy-readable summary.

+For a live demo, follow this [link](https://still-river-24824.herokuapp.com/)

 To install this app on your local machine, open up your terminal and follow these steps:
 ```terminal